Yokohama DeNA BayStars: Yokohama DeNA BayStars (since 2012)

 The following year, the BayStars signed both Andre Jackson and Anthony Kay, and in the middle of the season, signed Mike Ford, who would hit a walk off home run in his debut on the major league team.
 This, alongside the already existing power bats of Shugo Maki and 2024 CL Batting Champion Tyler Austin, and Katsuki Azuma taking over the ace spot after Shota Imanaga left for Major League Baseball, powered the BayStars to a 3rd place finish, alongside a fall from grace by the Hiroshima Toyo Carp by late August and September, qualifying them to the Central League Climax Series with a record of 71–69–3 (.507).
 They would sweep the Hanshin Tigers in the First Stage, then beat the Central League pennant winning Yomiuri Giants in six games to advance to the 2024 Japan Series, setting up a rematch with the Fukuoka SoftBank Hawks.
 This time, despite losing the first two games, the BayStars would make a comeback to win the next four, including two seven-inning shutouts by Kay and Jackson in Games 4 and 5, respectively, to win their first Japan Series since 1998.
 Masayuki Kuwahara, after tying a Japan Series record with nine RBIs, was named Japan Series Most Valuable Player, while Yoshi Tsutsugo, Jackson, and Kay, all won Outstanding Players Honors.
-With the championship, the BayStars became the team with the lowest winning percentage to win a Japan Series and had the least amount of wins to win one since the Yakult Swallows did so in 1978 (who won 68 of 130 games).
+With the championship, the BayStars became the team with the lowest winning percentage to win a Japan Series and had the fewest number of wins to win one since the Yakult Swallows did so in 1978 (who won 68 of 130 games).